Underwater ice hockey: Equipment

-"Participants wear diving masks, fins and wetsuits and use the underside of the frozen surface as the playing area for a floating puck" they guide with hockey sticks.
-They wear the masks to see underwater and have them as tight as they can keep it so it will not get knocked off during play.
+Participants wear diving masks, fins, and wetsuits and use the underside of the frozen surface as the playing area for a floating puck they guide with hockey sticks.
+They wear the masks to see underwater and have them as tight as they can keep them so they will not get knocked off during play.
 The fins help propel them to move quicker through the water.
 The wetsuits help keep them warm in almost freezing temperatures.

 The hockey sticks are like normal ice hockey sticks.
-They float in the water (because they are wooden) in case a player may drop it with contact.
+They float in the water in case a player drops them with contact.
 The puck is usually a 10-inch Styrofoam puck.
-Because it is Styrofoam, it floats underneath the surface of the ice so players are literally playing hockey upside down.
-There have even been instances of the puck being made of a lightwood as well.
+Because it is Styrofoam, it floats underneath the surface of the ice, so players are playing hockey upside down.
+There have even been instances of the puck being made of light wood as well.
 As long as the puck floats, they are able to play.

 Gameplay

-"With a start signal from the (Austrian, but fair) referee you would instantly turn belly up under the ice and zoom towards the centre of the field, seeking the advantage accruing to the first to reach the puck" (deeperblue).
-Underwater ice hockey is played one on one with teams of two.
+With a start signal from the referee you would instantly turn belly up under the ice and zoom towards the centre of the field, seeking the advantage accruing to the first to reach the puck.
+Underwater ice hockey is played one-on-one with teams of two.
 Both men and women play together and against each other.
 However, there are four teams that play during each event.

-"Considering matches can get pretty physical, players need to surface about every 30 seconds, for a breath of fresh air.
-Underwater ice Hockey periods last 10 minutes, and players are allowed 10-minute breaks to warm up" (hockeygods).
-"Just like ice hockey, they guide a puck into the opposing team’s goal, but diving underwater" (topendsports).
+Considering matches can get pretty physical, players need to surface about every 30 seconds for a breath of fresh air.
+Underwater ice hockey periods last 10 minutes, and players are allowed 10-minute breaks to warm up.
+Just like in ice hockey, they guide a puck into the opposing team’s goal while diving underwater.

-There are four referees that are equipped with scuba gear that watch over the game, monitoring aggression levels and if the players are safe.
-The game is played like regular hockey except with fewer players.
+There are four referees that are equipped with scuba gear and watch over the game, monitoring aggression levels and ensuring that the players are safe.
+The game is played like regular hockey, except with fewer players.
 The game can get aggressive as players constantly have to surface for air.